AlexBlasberg/Exercise2/chapter1.md

 skills: 1
 key: 01cb7d9bb1
 ```
-Suppose you are the lottery fairy in a weekly lottery, where $6$ unique numbers out of 49 numbers are drawn.
+Suppose you are the lottery fairy in a weekly lottery, where $6$ out of $49$ unique numbers are drawn.

 `@instructions`